Some people play sports for the opportunity to put a trophy on the shelf. Others do it for the love of the game.

 In your office, there might be someone who is the first to jump at attending seminars and conferences to learn more about your industry or the latest in sales.
 Chances are, these folks are intrinsically motivated by learning.
 Lynda.com is a great resource to keep your education going and learn tips on leadership, management techniques, productivity, writing and more.

 8. Social Contact

 Generally speaking, salespeople love people, and they love getting opportunities to be around others.
 Accordingly, social contact is a powerful motivator.

 When you offer chances for get-togethers—even as small as an after-work outing—you give people an opportunity to get to know each other better on a personal level.
 That builds engagement and creates an environment people love being a part of.

 Related: Six reasons why community involvement and volunteering make better employees.

 Intrinsic motivators aren’t a replacement for extrinsic motivators—rather, they work hand-in-hand to create powerful motivation that your people love.
-That’s what Motivology, our very own brand of motivation, can accomplish.
-Read more about how motivation and engagement go hand-in-hand in our ebook, 50+ Ways to Motivate Your Employees for Measurable Results.
+Read more about how motivation and engagement go hand-in-hand in our ebook, How to Scale Employee Motivation in Large Organizations.